Rissi Palmer (album)

-Rissi Palmer is the self-titled debut album from country music singer Rissi Palmer, issued on 1720 Entertainment.
+Rissi Palmer is the debut album from country music singer Rissi Palmer, issued on 1720 Entertainment.
 It debuted at #56 on the Top Country Albums chart, in addition to peaking at #16 on the Top Heatseekers and #41 in the Indie charts.
 The album's two singles, "Country Girl" and "Hold on to Me", both charted on the Billboard Hot Country Songs charts.